 Best Whiskey Glass of 2021

 The LUXU Premium is a set of classic 11-ounce rocks glasses.
-The rim is wide enough to give the drink breathing room and fit the nose and mouth comfortably, but not too wide overall.
-The glass has a thick base which provides a sleek look and makes it bottom heavy so it won't tip over (even after a few whiskeys!)
-You can get a solid swirl going with the height-to-width proportions, and the straight walls keep you from sloshing any of that liquid gold out of your glass.
-Even though a rocks glass isn't necessarily designed for cocktails, there is enough volume in these glasses to allow for a stirred cocktail such as a Boulevardier or Old Fashioned.
-If you're feeling like some fizz, you could also use it for a whiskey and ginger.
+The rim is the perfect width to comfortably fit the nose and mouth and provide breathing room for the drink, without being too wide.
+The glass has a thick base which provides a sleek look and makes it bottom heavy so it isn't prone to tipping (even after a few whiskeys!)
+The height-to-width proportions allow you to get a solid swirl going while the straight walls keep you from sloshing any of that liquid gold out of your glass.
+Even though a rocks glass isn't necessarily designed for cocktails, there is enough volume in these glasses to allow for a stirred cocktail such as a Boulevardier or Old Fashioned, or every a whiskey ginger.
 The 11-ounce capacity of the glass might seem too large for the average 2-ounce portion, but the whiskey's color comes through the smooth, thick base glowing and full-bodied, making your pour look substantial.
-The glasses are well made, without any seams or air bubbles, and we think this well-crafted 6-glass set makes a great match for a whiskey tasting or an intimate dinner party.
+These are well made, without any seams or air bubbles, and we think this well-crafted 6-glass set makes a great match for a whiskey tasting or an intimate dinner party.

 The rocks glass, also known as the old fashioned glass or the lowball, is one of the most common whiskey glasses due to its versatility.
 This glass is generally used for pours over ice and classic whiskey cocktails.

-We can't find a flaw with this set — these glasses are simple, versatile, classy, and well constructed.
-That being said, we have to offer up some criticism, so we thought long and hard.
-Even though the LUXU glasses are beautifully made, there isn't much that sets them apart from a crowd.
-They could be described as boring by some.
-If you want to make a statement with your whiskey glasses, you might want to look further for something a little more flashy.
+These glasses are simple, versatile, classy, and well constructed.
+There really isn't much to criticize.
+We will say that even though the LUXU glasses are beautifully made, there isn't much that sets them apart from a crowd.
+If you want to make a statement with your whiskey glasses, you might want to look for something a little more flashy.
 But, if you want a traditional, high-quality set of whiskey glasses that will allow you to sip a classic cocktail, swirl a neat pour of golden liquor, and keep the focus on the drink instead of the glass — you can't go wrong with this set.

-The classic, old-fashioned design of the Godinger Dublin Double set includes four beautifully crafted 8-ounce rocks glasses.
+The Godinger Dublin Double set includes four beautifully crafted 8-ounce rocks glasses in a classic, old-fashioned design.
 There is a small taper inward on the base of the glass's straight walls that allows your swirl to reach high up on the sides.
 The walls, however, are tall enough that no tears will be shed over spilled whiskey.
 When drinking your whiskey neat, you want to ensure you are activating all your senses, and the wide mouth on these glasses allows for your nose to sneak a sniff while tasting.
 The 8-ounce size is great for a double or single neat pour, and it houses both large and small ice blocks effortlessly.
 From traditional 2-ounce pours to a variety of cocktails, this whiskey glass proves truly versatile.

 While this budget-friendly set is both beautiful and versatile, we did find a few very small bones to pick with it.
 Aesthetically this set is wonderful; however, each glass has a few seams.
 That being said, they are strategically hidden by the design and go mostly unnoticed.
 We also found a few tiny air bubbles.
 They are so small, however, that our camera couldn't even pick them up.
 These glasses may not be expertly handcrafted, but they will surely get the job done, no matter how you take your whiskey — and at a price you just can't beat.
 The Godinger is perfect for those looking for a versatile whiskey glass set that won't break the bank.

-The KANARS Old Fashioned set comes in a sturdy reusable storage box and is available with either 4 or 6 glasses (we tested the set of 4).
-The 10-ounce glasses leave plenty of room for your nose while you sip, and the ridged design provides a solid grip for any sized hand.
+The KANARS Old Fashioned glasses are offered in a set either 4 or 6 and come in a sturdy reusable storage box.
+These 10-ounce glasses leave plenty of room for your nose while you sip, and the ridged design provides a solid grip no matter your hand size.
 The perfectly straight, tall walls allow for a rigorous swirl with no risk of spilling.
 These glasses happily house a neat 2-ounce pour or whiskey on the rocks.
-Since they are 10 ounces, we also enjoyed short stirred cocktails like Boulevardiers and taller fizzy singles, like whiskey gingers, out of this set.
+We also enjoyed short stirred cocktails like Boulevardiers and taller fizzy singles, like whiskey gingers, out of this set.
 Instead of a simple circular rim, this glass is actually a dodecagon, which means it has 12 sides.
 The thick glass feels very nice on the lips and allows your liquid of choice to flow smoothly from the glass to your mouth.

 While there is nothing wrong with a 2-ounce pour in a 10-ounce glass, sometimes it looks a little odd.
 A thick bottom on a clear glass offers the illusion of more liquid in the glass.
 Since this one is covered in beautiful designs and the bottom isn't particularly thick, a small pour may look like the tail end of what was once a full glass.
 This set is best used for whiskey cocktails or whiskey on the rocks.